 The West Bremerton UGA includes three unincorporated areas located adjacent to the western portion of the City of Bremerton (one of these is a pocket of unincorporated area surrounded by land that is part of the city).
-Together, these areas total approximately 1,100 gross acres.
+Together, these areas total approximately 816 gross acres.
 The Rocky Point portion of the UGA is primarily single-family residential in character.
 The Navy Yard City/National Avenue portion of the UGA contains commercial and industrial uses along with small lot single-family residential development.
 The western pocket of the UGA (surrounded by city land) is predominantly residential.
 The West Bremerton UGA was associated with the City of Bremerton in the adoption of the 1998 Comprehensive Plan.
 Through future annexations, it is expected that much of this UGA will become part of the City over the next 20 years.

+Additionally, during the 2012 UGA Remand process, an error was found in the Countywide Planning Policies Population Distribution table.
+The table noted an inaccurate 2000 base population and when compared to the 2010 Census data, it showed an erroneous large population loss within the area.
+When the accurate 2000 population number was used, it was shown that the UGA was undersized in the 2006 update.
+Even with the amendments to the land capacity analysis leading to higher land capacity, the UGA is still undersized.
 As provided under the CPPs, the County will pursue a UGAMA with the City to address this transfer of jurisdiction to ensure consistent development patterns between the City and UGA, as well as to address the residual population allocation.
 The issues to be included in these UGAMA negotiations are included in policies LU-26 through LU-30.